We are committed to making a difference for our people, place and planet.

 SWE wins Cawthron Marlborough Environment Awards

-Other awards, recognition and accreditation
+Awards, recognition and accreditation

 Recent recognition of our company includes: